KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/prep-work.md

  {% hint style='danger' %}
 Any time the worksheet mentions to change directory to your home directory or type `cd ~` you will want to type `cd ~/workspace` instead.

-Any time the worksheet references Atom, just know that your workspace is all inclusive and you'll just be working within Cloud9.
+Any time the worksheet references Atom, iTerm2 or Git Bash, just know that your workspace is all inclusive and you'll just be working within Cloud9.
  {% endhint %}

 <!--endsec-->